How Long Can Air Plants Actually Go Without Water?

 Air plants, also commonly referred to using their genus name Tillandsia, are 400+ species of plants that each have their own individual watering preferences.

-Broadly however to help us answer the question ‘how long can an air plants survive without water‘ we first need to understand that air plants sold and kept indoors are classified into one of two groups, either mesic or xeric, which are terms to describe their physiology and in particular their relationship with water.
+To help us answer the question ‘how long can an air plants survive without water‘ we first need to understand that air plants sold and kept as indoor plants are classified into one of two groups, either mesic or xeric, which are terms to describe their physiology and in particular their relationship with water.

-While its true air plants can typically go longer between watering than most common house plants, sometimes surviving up to weeks without a soak, it is recommended to mist most varieties of Tillandsia at least once a week to keep them in peak condition, whilst certain species will benefit further from being soaked in water for an hour each week.
+While its true air plants can typically go longer between watering than most common house plants, sometimes surviving up to weeks without a soak, it is recommended to mist most varieties of Tillandsia at least once a week to keep them in peak condition, whilst certain species will benefit further from being fully soaked in water for 1-2hrs each week.

 Your climate and the specific species of plant, may mean you are able to go for more extended periods between watering, so we will dig a little deeper below to help you distinguish (I) which type of air plant you own and (II) what factors you should keep in mind when it comes to watering them.

 Whilst this article sticks to exploring how long air plants can go without water, you might also want to learn why air plants turn red by checking out this guide.

 The natural habitat of air plants can help us understand watering preferences

 - Xeric Air Plants generally grow at higher altitudes and so are exposed to arid conditions and prolonged periods of light

 - Mesic Air Plants are commonly found under the dense rainforest canopy, which is a high humidity atmosphere